Top10VPN is editorially independent. We may earn commissions if you buy a VPN via our links.

 Using NordVPN to get a Canadian IP address on mobile.

-Hundreds of Secure Servers across 3 Canadian Cities
+Hundreds of Secure Servers in 3 Canadian Cities

-NordVPN has 440 servers in Canada, which is one of the largest Canadian server networks on the market.
-Only PIA has more.
+NordVPN runs 350 servers in Canada, which is one of the largest Canadian server networks on the market.
+Only Private Internet Access has more.

-Combined with NordVPN’s verified logging policy, you can use the VPN with complete confidence that what you do online will not be tracked or stored by the service.
+Combined with NordVPN’s logging policy, independently verified by Deloitte, you can use the VPN with complete confidence that what you do online won’t be tracked or stored.

 We tested NordVPN with the most popular Canadian streaming services, and these are the results: